Overwintering: Insects

 In entomology, overwintering is how an insect passes the winter season.
 Many insects overwinter as adults, pupae, or eggs.
 This can be done inside buildings, under tree bark, or beneath fallen leaves or other plant matter on the ground, among other places.
 All such overwintering sites shield the insect from adverse conditions associated with winter.
 Activity almost completely ceases until conditions become more favourable.
 One example is the mourning cloak butterfly, which experiences advantages to overwintering in its desired locations by being one of the first butterflies to emerge after a cold winter.
 Another example are the eggs of the forest tent caterpillar moth which overwinter tightly packed on tree branches.
 Other insects, such as the monarch butterfly, migrate and overwinter in warmer areas.
 Additionally, the ghost moth overwinters as a larva.
 The common brimstone, found across a broad geographic range, overwinters for 7 months to wait for the development of their larval host plants.
 Another unique butterfly, the large white, will only overwinter in southern Eurasia; they are not seen overwintering elsewhere.
-Some species of parasitic conopid flies, such as P. tibialis, are known to overwinter inside of the corpse of their bee/wasp hosts before emerging in the Spring.
+Some species of parasitic conopid flies, such as P. tibialis, are known to overwinter inside of the corpse of their bee/wasp hosts before emerging in the spring.
 The queens of the yellow-faced bumblebee (Bombus vosnesenskii) will over-winter, and then emerge early in the flight season to obtain the best available subterranean nests.
 Lastly, many species of Lasioglossum, including L. hemichalceum (which is a common sweat bee), will overwinter in underground nests before emerging in the spring to start new colonies.

 Birds

-Many birds migrate and then overwinter in regions where temperatures are warmer or food is more readily available.
+Many birds migrate and then overwinter in regions where temperatures are warmer or food is more readily available, in Europe for example common crane and white storks.
 Some birds, however, such as black-capped chickadees, Golden-crowned kinglets, woodpeckers, and corvids, instead remain in colder areas throughout the winter, often remaining in groups for warmth.

 Plants

 Plants are sometimes said to overwinter.
 At such times, growth of vegetative tissues and reproductive structures becomes minimal or ceases completely.
 For plants, overwintering often involves restricted water supplies and reduced light exposure.
 In the spring following overwintering many plants will enter their flowering stage.
-Farmers and gardeners use a process of "overwintering" to achieve early spring harvests of some crops by planting annual or biennial species in fall, often under the protection of high or low tunnels.
+Farmers and gardeners use a process of "overwintering" to achieve early spring harvests of some crops by planting a species in fall, often under the protection of high or low tunnels.

 In plant pathology, overwintering is where a plant pathogen survives the winter, during which its normal crop host species is not growing, by transferring to an alternative host, living freely in the soil or surviving on plant refuse such as discarded potatoes.